Asymptotic statistics of cycles in surrogate-spatial permutations: Asymptotic Theorems for the Generating Function

 \begin{proof} Note that there are $(N-1)\cdots(N-\ell+1)=(N-1)_{\ell-1}$ cycles of length $\ell$ containing the element~$1$, and the choice of such a cycle does not influence the cycle lengths of the remaining cycles.
 Using the definition \eqref{eq:hn(v)_def} of $h_n(N)$ we get

 which proves the lemma for $m=1$ (see~\eqref{eq:dist_L1}).
 Similarly, for $m=2$

 (cf.~\eqref{eq:L=l}).
 The general case $m\in\NN$ is handled in the same manner. \end{proof}

-\section{Asymptotic theorems for the generating function}
+\section{Asymptotic Theorems for the Generating Function}

 In this section, we develop complex-analytic tools for computing the asymptotics of the coefficient $h_{N}(N)=H_N$ in the power series expansion of $\exp\myn\{\GN(z)\}$ (see \eqref{eq:Hn_generatingN}).
 More generally, it is useful to consider expansions of the function $\exp\myn\{v\myp\GN(z)\}$, with some parameter $v>0$.
-From Lemma \ref{lem:generatin_moments_factorial_Cm} it is clear that the case $v=1$ is of primary importance, but Lemma \ref{lem:generating_K0n} suggests that information for $v\approx 1$ will also be needed for the sake of limit theorems for cycles (see Sections \ref{sec:cycles} and~\ref{sec:long} below).
+From Lemma \ref{lem:generatin_moments_factorial_Cm} it is clear that the case $v=1$ is of primary importance, but Lemma \ref{lem:generating_K0n} suggests that information for $v\approx 1$ will also be needed for the sake of limit theorems for cycles (see Sections \ref{sec:cycles} and~\ref{sec:long}).
+General considerations in Sections \ref{sec:3.1}\mypp--\mypp\ref{sec:critical} below are illustrated by a few important examples (Section~\ref{sec:examples}).